C00kier/CookiersLib/README.md

 - check if lore is valid
 - check if the string value is valid
 - check if double is positive or zero
-- chceck if int is positive or zero
+- check if int is positive or zero
 - check if the sound is valid
 - check if the args have correct quantity